Skip to main content Skip to main navigation Skip to search

 • Request for permission to dispose of goods/conveyance

-The highly compliant importer (HCI) scheme is a reduced inspection intervention scheme.
-To qualify for the HCI scheme, importers need to ensure eligible commodities consistently comply with Australia’s biosecurity import requirements and pass inspection.
-The HCI scheme aligns with the Biosecurity Compliance Statement where, for certain commodities, we may reduce border control referrals when strong compliance history is demonstrated.
+The Highly Compliant Importer (HCI) scheme applies varying rates of inspection based on an importer’s compliance history.
+It aims to reward importers who consistently comply with Australia’s biosecurity import requirements and pass inspection.
+HCI aligns with the Biosecurity Compliance Statement where, for certain commodities, we may reduce border control referrals when strong compliance history is demonstrated.

 Benefits and cost savings